Boboe16/Tic-Tac-Toe-vs-Bot/README.md

 }
 ```

-Each click, the grid item's content will have 'X' and remove one of the attribute so it can never be clicked again.
+Each click, the grid item's content(h1) will have 'X' and remove one of the attribute so it can never be clicked again.

 ```
 document.getElementById(number).innerHTML = 'X'